 It's not known exactly what causes bowel cancer.
 There are a number of things that can increase your risk.

-- age – 70% of patients diagnosed with bowel cancer in Northern Ireland are over the age of 65 years – the rate is highest among men and women aged between 85 and 89.
+- age – 70 per cent of patients diagnosed with bowel cancer in Northern Ireland are over the age of 65 years – the rate is highest among men and women aged between 85 and 89

 - diet – a diet high in red or processed meats and low in fibre can increase your risk

 - weight – bowel cancer is more common in people who are overweight or obese

 - exercise – being inactive increases your risk of getting bowel cancer

 - alcohol and smoking – a high alcohol intake and smoking may increase your chances of getting bowel cancer